-- 1. Support continued and protected funding for all 2011 Public Safety Realignment programs. - Support actions to mitigate liabilities of longer-term inmates as a result of realignment in areas such as health, mental health, Americans with Disabilities Act (ADA) and other areas of concern; also efforts to mitigate the impacts of long-term confinement in county jails and redirects inmates with sentences in excess of three years to state prisons. - 3.
-Preserve Title IVE funding and obtain fiscal support from the State to implement the requirements imposed by the California Department of Social Services (CDSS). - 4.
+- 1. Support continued and protected funding for all 2011 Public Safety Realignment programs. - 2.
+Preserve Title IVE funding and obtain fiscal support from the State to implement the requirements imposed by the California Department of Social Services (CDSS). - 3.
+Support actions to mitigate liabilities of longer-term inmates as a result of realignment in areas such as health, mental health, Americans with Disabilities Act (ADA) and other areas of concern; also efforts to mitigate the impacts of long-term confinement in county jails and redirects inmates with sentences in excess of three years to state prisons. - 4.
 Support legislation that provides funding to comply with the additional financial burden of the Prison Rape Elimination Act. - 5.
 Support maximizing reimbursement for inmate medical care from federal Affordable Care Act (ACA). - 6.
 Protect funding for local public safety programs, including COPS, Juvenile Justice Programs, Cal-MMET, Rural Sheriffs, Booking Fees, Vertical Prosecution, and other critical programs. - 7.
 Support efforts to secure appropriate funding for gang-related issues. - 8.
 Support legislation that establishes a presumptive limit for driving under the influence of marijuana. - 9.
-Support continued and protected funding for adult probation services. - 10.
+Support continued and protected funding for adult probation services, to include but not limited to drug testing, reports, and supervision fees.
+(Probation) - 10.
 Support a state offset to recover outstanding restitution ordered to the victims of crimes and other delinquent court ordered fines, penalty assessments, and fees associated with criminal or juvenile justice proceedings; specifically allow the collection term from 3 years to between 10 and 20 years. - 11.
 Support increased funding for prevention, intervention, and victim services for victims of domestic violence, sexual assault, child abuse, dating violence, stalking, elder abuse and human trafficking. - 12.
 Support funding for flood protection of buildings that play a role in local emergency response. - 13.
 Support efforts to improve safety of hazardous materials transported by rail, including crude by rail and enhance capacity of local emergency responders to appropriately respond to potential emergency events resulting from derailment or releases. - 14.
-Support legislation for the availability and affordability of earthquake and flood insurance.

-Support funding and legislation to assess and mitigate potential impacts on local communities due to climate change and sea level rise.(Resource Management)
+Support legislation for the availability and affordability of earthquake and flood insurance. - 15.
+Support funding and legislation to assess and mitigate potential impacts on local communities due to climate change and sea level rise. - 15.16.
+Support funding to offsetrecoup costs incurred by the District Attorney and Public Defender in the implementation of SB 1437 (Skinner), an act to amend the penal code relating to murder, which was approved by the Governor and filed with the Secretary of State in 2018.